dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you look the right way, you can see that the whole world is a garden.**
+**When you know what you want, and want it bad enough, you'll find a way to get it.**

-Frances Hodgson Burnett
+Jim Rohn